KasundiRanaweera/Application_Tracking_System/README.md

 A valid JWT proves **who someone is** — not which records they are allowed to access.

-Every service method that fetches an application on a candidate's behalf calls `findByIdAndCandidateId()`, which combines the record lookup and the ownership check in a single database query.
+Every service method that fetches an application on a candidate's behalf calls `findByIdAndCandidateId()`, which combines the record lookup and ownership check in a single database query.
 A candidate cannot read another candidate's application by guessing its ID — they receive `404 Not Found` as if the record does not exist, revealing nothing about whether the ID is valid.